classflow/cya-git/README.md

 ![screen shot 2016-07-29 at 13 39 14](https://cloud.githubusercontent.com/assets/1720010/17259675/3b705926-5592-11e6-90c1-e890288d5c1d.png)

+### Customizing Key Pattern

+TODO: Figure out how I want to do this.

 ### Removal

 To remove cya-git checks from a project, run `cya-git -r` in the project's root.

-## TODO
+## TODO before 1.0.0 release
-* Turn off logging in jira-query 'unable to perform search';
+* When a key is invalid, show the user a list of their issues.
 * Allow customization of Jira key regex.
   * Make key check regex case-insensitive.

+## TODO

 * Add override option.

-* When a key is invalid, show the user a list of their issues.
 * Handle preexisting hooks.
 Attempt to append to them when possible.
-* Help the user setup .jira-queryrc.
-Create it during installation or provide friendly error messages and links.
 * Figure out how to make hook wait for user prompts.
 * Maintain user-provide info across sessions.

 ---
 kickstarted by [npm-boom][npm-boom]